upenn-acg/ocolos-public/README.md

 - `make` will produce 2 executables + 1 shared library.
    * If libunwind library is stored in other places instead of `/usr/local/lib`, you also need to edit Makefile and update it to the corresponding path.
    * If libunwind's header files are stored in other places instead of `/usr/local/include`, you also need to edit Makefile and update it to the corresponding path.
-- `./extract_call_sites` will produce to 2 files which store all call sites information extracted from the target binary (a.k.a. `mysqld`)
+- `./extract_call_sites` will produce to 2 files which store all call sites information extracted from the target binary (a.k.a. `mysqld`) to the `tmp_data_dir` you specified in the config file.
 - `./tracer` will invoke both `MySQL` server process and sysbench workloads `oltp_read_only`, and then perform code layout optimization during runtime.
 - The output of sysbench's throughput can be found in `sysbench_output.txt`.
-At about the 130th second, you will see a significant throughput improvement, since Ocolos has replace the code layout to be the optimized one.
+At about the 130th second, you will see a significant throughput improvement, since Ocolos has replace the code layout to be the optimized one at that time.
 - After one run (~3 minutes), if you want to start another run, please first run `mysqladmin -u root shutdown` command to shutdown the current `MySQL` server process.

 ## Miscellaneous